 $ aws configure --profile my-config

-Upload a file in the bucket.
+Upload a file to the bucket.

 $ aws --endpoint-url https://<your-hostname> --profile my-config s3api put-object --bucket <your-bucket-name> --key <remote-filename> --body <local-file-location>

-The output displayed in the below image shows that public access to objects in the bucket is not enabled.
+Access the file in a browser.
+The output displayed in the image below shows that you've not enabled public access to objects in the bucket.

 Create a new json